Liz Phair: 2016–present: Guyville retrospective, Soberish and recent tours

 In April 2020, the release of a cover version of "Hanging on the Telephone" by Phair with former friend and collaborator Jim Ellison of Material Issue was announced.
 Recorded before Ellison's death in 1996, the song, originally released by The Nerves in 1976 and also covered by Blondie, was to be released along with a documentary entitled Out of Time: The Material Issue Story.
 Phair and Ellison previously teamed in the 1990s on covers of "Turning Japanese" and "The Tra La La Song (One Banana, Two Banana)".

 In February 2021, Phair announced she had signed a contract with newly re-formed Chrysalis Records to issue her album Soberish later in the year.
 The album was released that June, produced by Brad Wood.
 It garnered some of Phair's strongest reviews since Guyville.
 Pitchfork called the album "a solid, sharply written record of sturdy, enjoyable songs that gradually unfold to reveal new depths of feeling."
 In Rolling Stone, Jon Dolan wrote that Soberish "brings to mind the glory of Guyville and its 1994 follow-up, Whip-Smart, without feeling at all like self-conscious recapitulation."
 A review by El Hunt in the NME stated that "Soberish serves as a reminder of Liz Phair's brilliance after years of underestimation.
 Far from simply drawing on her most critically acclaimed albums, it draws on the whole lot, and finds newness within."

 Phair was due to tour later in 2021 as part of Alanis Morissette's rescheduled 2020 tour, but canceled for undisclosed reasons.
-She did end up touring in the fall of 2023 for the 30th anniversary of Exile in Guyville, where she would perform the album in its entirety alongside several other fan favorites.
+She toured in the fall of 2023 for the 30th anniversary of Exile in Guyville, where she performed the album in its entirety alongside several other fan favorites.

 In August 2024, Phair officially announced a publishing deal with Warner Chappell Music.

+In September 2026, Phair co-headlined a 10-show tour with Sleater-Kinney, titled The Flannel and The Fury Tour.
+The title references 1990s alternative rock culture and the early riot grrrl scene.